 Bake the cookies for 10 — 12 minutes, until the bottoms and edges just start to get lightly browned.
 I like a softer cookie in the middle so I pull them out exactly at 10 minutes.

 Allow the cookies to sit on the baking sheet for 1 – 2 minutes, then transfer to a wire rack to cool completely.
 Store in an airtight container.

 Sugar Cookie Royal Frosting Recipe

-I’ve created a vegan royal frosting for cookies that is amazing!
-It really makes decorating these cookies so easy!
+I’ve created a vegan royal frosting for cookies that makes decorating these cookies so easy!

 First, let’s make the frosting.
 Most royal frosting recipes call for eggs.
 How do we create an egg free royal frosting?
 It’s easy!

 In medium bowl, stir together egg replacer, water, and a tiny bit of almond extract.
 Almond extract is the magic elixir for sugar cookie frosting.
 It tastes amazing!

 Add the powdered sugar and stir until smooth.
 At first you will think it’s not enough water, but keep stirring and you’ll see it thin out.
 That said, this frosting will thicken as it sits, so I found it’s perfect if you have a water mister nearby and you can spritz the frosting from time-to-time to keep it at the perfect consistency.